 Let us now do the same current ratio example above in Excel.
 This is very simple.
 You need to provide the two inputs of Current Assets and Current Liabilities.

 You can easily calculate the ratio in the template provided.
-Now, we will find out the total of current assets and current liabilities with the formula of current ratio.
+Now, we will find out the total of current assets and current liabilities.

-Now to find the ratio of given Company, we will use the following current ratio formula.
+Now to find the ratio of a given Company, we will use the following formula.